jeromyanglim/acpid-2019-rtraining/README.md

 * R: http://cran.rstudio.com/
 * Rstudio Desktop: http://www.rstudio.com/products/RStudio/

+* If you are on Windows, you will probably need to install rtools: https://cran.r-project.org/bin/windows/Rtools/

 # Install Additional R Packages
 Open R Studio and paste the following text into the console.
 This should take a few minutes to complete.
 Don't worry if the odd package doesn't